rktoomey/rkt-presentations/mongonyc-salat/sectionone/sectionone.md

 - [18 Months With Scala: Building a Driver For MongoDB](http://bit.ly/mdOwvl) - Brendan McAdams' presentation to Scala Days 2011 on 3 June
 <br/>
 <br/>
-Casbah is the officially-supported Scala toolkit for MongoDB that provides an intergration layer on top of the offical [mongo-java-driver](http://github.com/mongodb/mongo-java-driver).
+Casbah is the officially-supported Scala toolkit for MongoDB that provides an intergration layer on top of the [mongo-java-driver](http://github.com/mongodb/mongo-java-driver).
 <br/>
 <br/>
 Rather than replacing the official Java driver, Casbah uses implicits, and [Pimp my Library](http://www.artima.com/weblogs/viewpost.jsp?thread=179766)